 I am sure this video will make you look for Bidri work.
 Check out some options online.

-Which of these Bangalore Souvenirs would you pick up?
+Which of these souvenirs would you pick up?